 Anyone can tutor; it is an unregulated field.
 Finding the best learning support for your child, when he or she is demonstrating learning issues, is crucial.
 The right professional can make a significant difference in your child’s life.

-If your child is demonstrating learning difficulties, parents should request an evaluation performed by a state licensed professional such as a psychologist, neuropsychologist, speech language pathologist, and/or occupational therapist etc. Effective tutoring is guided by a thorough evaluation, particularly a multidisciplinary one by licensed professionals.
+If your child is demonstrating learning difficulties, parents should request an evaluation performed by a state licensed professional such as a psychologist, neuropsychologist, speech-language pathologist, and/or occupational therapist etc. Effective tutoring is guided by thorough evaluation, particularly a multidisciplinary one by licensed professionals.

 When shopping for a tutor, ask important questions.
 Many tutors have advanced degrees in content such as history, but they do not have the necessary and thorough training in assessing and teaching students with learning differences.

 • Has the tutor earned at least a master’s degree?
 In which area of specialization?
 Does your tutor have any state or national licensure?